Reaching diffraction-limited localization with coherent PTAs: Localizing a single GW

-In Fig.~\ref{fig:Npulsar}, we construct $\rm \operatorname{Re}[\bf L]$ maps of single, left handed GWs for small values of $\nu$, which we can easily resolve using a \texttt{HEALPix} pixelation with $N_{\rm side} = 70$ and $N_{\rm pix} = 12 N_{\rm side}^2$ (where $N_{\rm pix}$ is the number of pixels in the map), to verify the scaling relation.
-We estimate the angular resolution by calculating iso-contours for pixels that have a value of $\rho$.
+To demonstrate the full-sky procedure (which is the relevant procedure, given real data) we consider small values of $\nu$, which produce computationally simple-to-resolve fringe patterns.
+In Fig.~\ref{fig:Npulsar}, we construct $\rm \operatorname{Re}[\bf L]$ maps of single, left handed GWs for small values of $\nu$, which we can easily resolve using a \texttt{HEALPix} pixelation with $N_{\rm side} = 70$ and $N_{\rm pix} = 12 N_{\rm side}^2$ (where $N_{\rm pix}$ is the number of pixels in the map), to support the scaling relation found in the flat-sky regime.
+We estimate the angular resolution by calculating iso-contours of the threshold value $\rho$.
 We choose a fiducial SNR of $10$\footnote{In Ref.~\cite{Jow}, we demonstrate that measuring an SNR of $3$ (which is the current sensitivity level on the GWB) using a stochastic, isotropic (Hellings-Downs) analysis on a single source corresponds to a map-space pixel estimator significance of 5.2.
 Approximately half the signal strength (the value of the maximum pixel) in a single source map is in the pulsar term (see Fig. \ref{fig:nu30}), meaning a coherent analysis at the same noise level for the same source will have an SNR of roughly 10.6.
 This sensitivity estimate includes the effects of a look-elsewhere factor of $10^8$ as an estimate of the number of independent pixels in the coherent matched-filter map. }; i.e. assuming that the individual source can be detected with a SNR of 10, we ask how well that source can be localized.
-At this sensitivity, angular resolution is set by an iso-contour at $90\%$ of the maximum value of a Gaussian PSF (point spread function), since it is only within this contour that adding random gaussian noise with a standard deviation of $1/10$ of the PSF peak would have an effect large enough to match or exceed the value of the peak and confuse GW localization.
+At this sensitivity, angular resolution depends on an iso-contour at $90\%$ of the maximum pixel value.
+It is only within this contour that adding random gaussian noise with a standard deviation of $1/10$ of the maximum pixel would have an effect large enough to match or exceed the value of the peak and confuse GW localization.